Dimerin/Foodback/README.md

 > N.B.
 Make sure to update the Flask server IP address in the app’s build.gradle file to match the backend host.

+> Please ensure that both the EEG device and the smartwatch are connected to ensure proper app functionality.

 ## Flask Server
 * Clone the project repository: